-Students who have a master's degree in a biomedical or biological sciences discipline may request to opt out of individual core courses.
-A waiver requires to the GSBS Dean must come from the student's graduate program/concentration advisor or in the case of undeclared students from the GSBS Associate Dean.
+Students who have a master's degree in a biomedical or biological sciences discipline may request to opt out of individual core courses (Core I - III only).
+A waiver request to the GSBS Dean must come from the student's graduate program/concentration advisor or in the case of undeclared students from the GSBS Associate Dean.
 When applicable, the request should include a course syllabus and grade received for each course that is considered equivalent to the core courses for which a waiver is requested (for transfer credit, a syllabus and grade are required).
 The waiver request must be made prior to the first day of class.
-The request will be reviewed by the core Director of the course requesting to be waived, and the recommendation evaluated by the Core Curriculum Coordination (CCC) Committee.
-The GSBS Office will notify the student and graduate advisor prior to the 12th day of class.
+The request will be reviewed by the Course Director of the course requesting to be waived, and the recommendation evaluated by the Core Curriculum Coordination (CCC) Committee.
+The GSBS Office will notify the student and graduate advisor prior to the 12^{th} day of class.
 During the time prior to the waiver, the student must audit the Core Course for which a waiver is requested.